cultureandempire/cultureandempire.github.io/cande.md

 Users prefer the "free to take" model because it lets them use the content in any way they like without reciprocity.
 Imagine a DJ who releases a popular track under the "free to take" model.
 Then a company makes a remix and uses that for an advert.
 And that remix will be locked down.
 Now, the DJ cannot remix that new work, and may find himself unable even to play the remix.

 Communities, however, work better with the third model because it converts users into contributors.
 With a share-alike license, the DJ would be able to take the remix, mix that further, and turn it into a dance club success.
 Knowledge and ideas flow in all directions, rather than leaking out of the community into closed dead-ends.
 The shift is powerful, especially for those of us building communities with a minimal budget.
-If you're a large firm putting a lot of money into a community, the "zero rights" model can work better.
+If you're a large firm putting a lot of money into a community, the "free to take" model can work better.

 *TIP:* If every contributor owns their specific contributions, and you use a share-alike license, you don't need copyright assignments or re-licensing from contributors.